yw5432/chat_service/README.md

 # W4153 Chat Service

 This microservice provides group chat and private messaging functionalities, utilizing WebSocket for real-time communication and MySQL for database management.
-The service allows user registration, login, group creation, and joining of chat groups.
+The service allows user group creation, and joining of chat groups.

 ## Usage